Top 10 Old School Christmas Day Party Games

 Monopoly is the genuine classic board game that we hope everyone has played at least once.
 With a very capitalist theme, the aim of the game is to buy up all the properties on the board and bankrupt your fellow players!
 The game has been played in its current form since 1935 when the modern concept of the game was established.

 Indeed, that means if the game has been around in its current form since 1935.
 That’s a hell of a lot of Christmas hours!
 Popular in the 1940’s and throughout the 1950’s as the Christmas board game of choice, Monopoly’s popularity has gradually receded.
 It is however, still a popular board game and of course it is still a popular Christmas Day pastime.

 One of the more physical games to play on Christmas Day and a true classic!
 Twister is a game of endurance, especially when faced with your grandparent’s feet!
 It’s great fun and is the perfect Christmas Day party game, although we wouldn’t recommend playing it straight after Christmas dinner!

 Derived from Rudyard Kipling’s 1901 spy-novel, Kim, this game was part of Kim’s training as a spy.
-This is essentially a memory game, and involves the host collecting a tray of different household items and placing them on a tray with a cover over them.
+This involves the host collecting a tray of different household items and placing them on a tray with a cover over them.
 The items are then showed briefly to the guests and then covered up again.
-The guests them have to write a list of all the items they can remember and the person who remembers the most items wins.
+The guests them have to write a list of all the items they can remember.
+The person who remembers the most items wins.

-Musical Chairs is the classic kids game – obviously adults can play it too but doesn’t it just remind you of school?
-Of course it does.
+Musical Chairs is the classic kids game.
+Obviously adults can play it too but doesn’t it just remind you of school?
 Now, playing it on Christmas Day can be enormous fun and it gets the whole family involved.
-It can however cause problems!
-If you have a bunch of adults fighting over a limited number of chairs, then you could potentially have a few problems including a round trip to A&E!